MohakBardwa/AI-Test-Generation-Bot/README.md

 # Conclusion

 The AI Test Generation Bot project provides a robust solution for generating tests from PDF content.
 The system extracts information, generates embeddings, and creates diverse and relevant multiple-choice questions.
 Scalability considerations and an evaluation framework ensure the project's effectiveness and usability.

+# Summary Report

+Approach Taken

+PDF Processing: Used PDFMiner to extract text from PDF files asynchronously.
+Embedding Generation: Utilized TensorFlow Hub for generating embeddings using a pre-trained Universal Sentence Encoder.

+Question Generation: Developed a function to create multiple-choice questions based on embeddings with an option for bias mitigation.

+User Interface: Built a simple command-line interface for user interaction.

+# Challenges Faced

+TensorFlow Compatibility: Faced compatibility issues with TensorFlow versions.
+Resolved by ensuring the appropriate version is installed.

+PDF Text Extraction: Handling variations in PDF formats required adjusting the extraction process.

+# Suggestions for Improvement

+Enhanced Bias Mitigation: Implement more sophisticated bias mitigation strategies for diverse and fair question generation.

+User Interface Improvement: Develop a graphical user interface (GUI) for better usability.

+Scalability: Optimize the code for scalability, allowing the application to efficiently process a large number of PDF files.